Three great stories we found on the internet this week

 During the pandemic, with many of its students learning remotely, New York City’s public school system effectively transformed itself into one huge citywide foodbank.
 Over the last 11 months, it has distributed over 90 million meals to students and their families.
 During that time, the percentage of families utilizing their school’s food program increased by 250 percent.
 Many of these meals were picked up at grab-and-go meal sites located in communities of color, fulfilling a variety of dietary needs, from vegetarian to halal.
 The city even, in the midst of all this, announced plans to improve the quality of its school food.
 The Journal of Urban Health called New York’s school system a national leader in feeding the city through the crisis.

-Sign up for the Reasons to be Cheerful newsletter.“They did a massive job overhauling this huge city agency to meet a very big need, and that’s incredible,” the deputy director of the Hunter College New York City Food Policy Center told Civil Eats.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“They did a massive job overhauling this huge city agency to meet a very big need, and that’s incredible,” the deputy director of the Hunter College New York City Food Policy Center told Civil Eats.
 Now, some advocates are encouraging the city’s school district to make feeding students and their families a permanent part of its mission.
 “I’ve always said the most important school supply in the world is food,” said one Bronx-based advocate.
 “With supermarkets closing and children shopping out of bulletproof windows in gas stations and the occasional bodega… food is the most critical thing that we can provide to families.”